lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 even aware that this magic *does in fact work*, but not predisposed to think in those terms.
-The fact that it is an outside their common patterns of thought gives them some level of protection from being bound while their knowledge that they can be bound raises their susceptability to it.
+The fact that it is an outside their common patterns of thought gives them some level of protection from being bound while their knowledge that they can be bound raises their susceptibility to it.

 Lastly, children, because they are more absolute in their thinking, more accepting of the idea that anything is possible, are more easily bound this